How to Save Money Buying Your Next Car

 For example, there will be no holdback on the Mustang GT350.
 Regardless, a price before rebates that is between $500 over invoice and invoice represents the majority of cars sold today.

-Piggy Bank to save on your next new car
+Piggy bank to save on your next new car

 Special tip: dealer trades are often not the place to find a deal because there is a cost with moving a vehicle from one dealership to another.